model-checking/kani-verifier-blog/_posts/2023-01-30-reachability-and-sanity-checking-with-kani-cover.md

 ## What is `kani::cover`?

-In a nutshell, `kani::cover` is a macro that instructs Kani to check whether a certain condition at a certain point in the code can be satisfied in at least one execution.
+In a nutshell, `kani::cover` is a macro that instructs Kani to check whether a certain condition at a certain point in the code can be satisfied from a given harness by at least one execution.
 For each `kani::cover` call, Kani analyzes the code and arrives at one of two possible outcomes:

 1. It finds a possible execution of the program that satisfies the condition
-2. It proves that no such execution is possible
+2. It proves that no such execution is possible from the given harness

 Let's go through an example.
 Suppose we'd like to find out if there's a 16-bit integer greater than 8 whose cube, computed with wrapping multiplication, can yield the value 8.